 At 19 weeks I rushed to Georgetown Hospital because I was going into early labor.
 My doctor drained my extra fluid, and it filled the better part of what looked like a 2 liter soda bottle.

-This was all created from the extra fluid that was being built up by the jumbo straw twin.
-The jumbo straw idea makes it sound like that twin was the lucky one, but there is such a thing as getting too much, which is part of the reason fluid was building up.
-It can also overwork the little baby’s heart.
+The extra nutrients the jumbo straw twin receives end up creating extra fluid.
+The jumbo straw idea makes it sound like that twin is the lucky one, but there is such a thing as getting too much, it can overwork the little baby’s heart.

 And my little coffee stirrer twin was getting dehydrated and less overall nourishment.
 The odds didn’t look great.
 I scoured the internet for answers.